devonpmack/react-pokedex-workshop/README.md

 Congratulations and thanks for going through the workshop!
 I hope you enjoyed, you'll now be able to build your own React apps!

-If you're interested in continuing the Pokedex here are some ideas:
+If you're interested in continuing the Pokédex here are some ideas:
 - Capitalize the Pokemon name
 - Fetch a list of Pokemon from the API and generate buttons for each
 - Show more information about each Pokemon, like abilities, stats, or evolutions.
 - Add a loading spinner when the API is fetching
 - Show a gallery of pictures of the Pokemon
-- If you know CSS, try styling it to look like a Pokedex. (edit `src/styles.css`)
+- If you know CSS, try styling it to look like a Pokédex. (edit `src/styles.css`)
-- [Example](http://reactpoke.thebigoh.net/) of an awesome React Pokedex by Oscar Medrano using the same API.
+- [Example](http://reactpoke.thebigoh.net/) of an awesome React Pokédex by Oscar Medrano using the same API.
 [Source code](https://github.com/OhMedrano/reactPokeDex)

 Workshop by Devon Mack